 The ASPIRE Prize supports APEC’s mission to:

 Each year the APEC host economy is asked to provide a theme to guide nominations for the ASPIRE Prize to be awarded in their host year.
-For its host year of 2018, Papua New Guinea has selected Smart Technologies for Healthy Societies as the ASPIRE nominating theme.
-This interdisciplinary theme focuses on scientific developments through discovery in nature, or natural laboratories, which can include determining risks in infrastructure by observing weather patterns and protecting communities through enhanced detection of tectonic activity.
+For its host year of 2019 Chile selects Natural Laboratories as the ASPIRE nominating theme.
+This theme focuses on scientific developments through discovery in nature, or natural laboratories, which can include determining risks in infrastructure by observing weather patterns and protecting communities through enhanced detection of tectonic activity.

-Each member economy, through its representative on the APEC Policy Partnership for Science, Technology and Innovation (PPSTI), is invited to nominate one young scientist under the age of 40 (as of 31 December 2018) to be considered for the 2018 ASPIRE Prize.
-Nominees should demonstrate excellence in scientific research and cooperation with scientists from other APEC member economies in subjects such as:
+Each member economy, through its representative on the APEC Policy Partnership for Science, Technology and Innovation (PPSTI), is invited to nominate one young scientist under the age of 40 (as of 31 December 2019) to be considered for the 2019 ASPIRE Prize.

 Applications will be assessed on the following APEC criteria: